Top Branding Agencies Worldwide

 Some companies provide just a few of these services and it is totally fine.
 In our opinion, for digital products, the bare minimum would be a visual identity and marketing website.

-Q: What are the main geographical locations of the best agencies?
+Q: What are the main geographical locations of the best branding companies and logo design agencies?

 A: The tech world today is getting more and more globalized, and lots of key players are becoming remote-friendly.
 It is related to both their employees, contractors and external agencies they hire.
 Location makes a much smaller difference now.
 However, lots of brand identity design agencies gathered in the main tech hubs and big developed cities of North America (San Francisco, New York, Los Angeles, Seattle, Austin, Portland, Boston), UK (London, Manchester), Canada (Vancouver, Toronto), Australia (Sydney, Melbourne) and Western European cities like Berlin, Amsterdam, and Paris.